Apache Kafka® ships with a pluggable, out-of-box Authorizer implementation that uses

 To migrate the existing ZooKeeper-based ACLs to MDS:

-on this setting, the last broker copies the ZooKeeper-based ACLs to MDS and also
+Step 2.
+When restarted, this broker copies the ZooKeeper-based ACLs to MDS and also

 listens for any ACL updates during migration.
-Make note of the broker’s
+After completing this step, you

-this step, you can add additional Kafka-based ACLs, which are applied to
+can add additional Kafka-based ACLs, which are applied to all brokers and

 confluent iam acl list --kafka-cluster-id <kafka-cluster-id>

-you used in Step 1.
-Perform a rolling restart of all the brokers in the cluster,
+Perform a rolling restart of all the brokers in the cluster, including

-restart).
-This ensures that you do not miss any ACL updates that may have
+ensures that you do not miss any ACL updates that may have occurred during

 From this point forward, you cannot update ZooKeeper using AdminClient, and any